olcf/olcf-user-docs/software/profiling/TAU.rst

 .. code::

-        module load tau
+        $ module load tau
-        export TAU_MAKEFILE=/sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-mpi-cupti-pdt-openmp-pgi
+        $ export TAU_MAKEFILE=/sw/summit/tau/tau2/ibm64linux/lib/Makefile.tau-pgi-papi-mpi-cupti-pdt-openmp-pgi
-        export TAU_OPTIONS='-optLinking=-lpnetcdf -optVerbose'
+        $ export TAU_OPTIONS='-optLinking=-lpnetcdf -optVerbose'
-        make openmp
+        $ make openmp

-- Add to your submission script the TAU variables that you want to use (or uncomment the below).
-By default, the TAU will apply profiling and not tracing.
+Add to your submission script the TAU variables that you want to use (or uncomment them below).
+By default, the TAU will apply profiling, and not tracing.

 .. code::